Please read the 'Introduction' in the Main Page before starting.

 - non-transmission of a landing declaration when the landing of the catch has taken place in the port of a third country.

-When the total number of points equals or exceeds a specified number of points, the fishing licence is automatically suspended for a period of at least two months.
-That period is four months if the fishing licence is suspended a second time, eight months if the fishing licence is suspended a third time and one year if the fishing licence is suspended a fourth time.
-In case of the holder being assigned the specified number of points for a fifth time, the fishing licence is permanently withdrawn.
-If the holder of a fishing licence does not commit, within three years from the date of the last serious infringement, another serious infringement, all points on the fishing licence are deleted.
+When the total number of points equals or exceeds a specified number of points, the fishing license is automatically suspended for a period of at least two months.
+That period is four months if the fishing license is suspended a second time, eight months if the fishing license is suspended a third time and one year if the fishing license is suspended a fourth time.
+In case of the holder being assigned the specified number of points for a fifth time, the fishing license is permanently withdrawn.
+If the holder of a fishing license does not commit, within three years from the date of the last serious infringement, another serious infringement, all points on the fishing license are deleted.

-Among the measures to be also taken against the fishing vessels included in the Community IUU vessel list or the non-cooperating third countries are : withdrawl of fishing authorisations or special fishing permits issued by flag Member States; prohibited access to Community waters or to ports facilities of a Member State for IUU fishing vessels flying the flag of a third country; purchase of fishing vessels by Community operators; denial of flag; confiscation of catches and, where appropriate, prohibited fishing gear prohibited on board IUU fishing vessels which have been authorised to enter Member States ports for reason of force majeure or distress, etc (Council Regulation (EC) No 1005/2008 , Art.
+Among the measures to be also taken against the fishing vessels included in the Community IUU vessel list or the non-cooperating third countries are : withdrawl of fishing authorisations or special fishing permits issued by flag Member States; prohibited access to Community waters or to ports facilities of a Member State for IUU fishing vessels flying the flag of a third country; purchase of fishing vessels by Community operators; denial of flag; confiscation of catches and, where appropriate, prohibited fishing gear prohibited on board IUU fishing vessels which have been authorised to enter Member States ports for reason of force majeure or distress, etc Council Regulation (EC) No 1005/2008 , Art.
 37-38.
 The latest IUU vessel list was published in the Commission Implementing Regulation (EU) 2016/1852 of 19 October 2016 amending Regulation (EU) No. 468/2010 establishing the EU list of vessels engaged in illegal, unreported and unregulated fishing.

 Relevant GFCM Decisions on this subject

-REC.
-GFCM/33/2009/8 on the establishment of a list of vessels presumed to have carried out IUU fishing in the GFCM area
+Recommendation GFCM/33/2009/8 on the establishment of a list of vessels presumed to have carried out IUU fishing in the GFCM area of application

 Principal Legal Measures on Monitoring, Control and Surveillance